ClimAg/climate-change-droughts/README.md

 ## R Conda environment

-To run R code in a Jupyter Notebook, reate a Conda environment and install the Jupyter R kernel:
+To run R code in a Jupyter Notebook, create a Conda environment and install the Jupyter R kernel:

 ```sh
 conda env create --file environment-r.yml